Julien6431/Target-Shapley-effects/README.md

 The folder "numerical_tests" contains the implementation of the test cases from the article as well as the corresponding data.
 These files illustrate how to use the algorithms.

+Feel free to test this algortihms on your own test case and/or to play with the proposed ones.

 ## Requirements

 In order to install the required modules, please run the following line in a terminal or in the console: